pauli31/improving-czech-sentiment-transformers/README.md

 Publication:
 --------

-If you use this software for academic research, please cite the following papers
+If you use this software for academic research, please cite the our paper

 ```
 @article{pvribavn2021multilingual,